bwarren2/objective_impeachment/PITCHME.md

 "***The President***, Vice President and all civil Officers of the United States, ***shall be removed from Office on Impeachment for, and Conviction of***, Treason, ***Bribery***, or other high Crimes and Misdemeanors." - [US Constitution, Article 2, Section 4.](https://www.archives.gov/founding-docs/constitution-transcript#toc-section-4--2)

 (Emphasis mine)

+Note:

+"The President shall be removed from office on Impeachment for, and conviction of, Bribery."

+We don't need to debate "High Crimes and Misdemeanors" if the crime is named in the Constition.

+What does bribery mean?

 ---